Third BBNJ Symposium

 • Andrei Polejack

-(Moderator, Panel 2)
+(Chair, Panel 2)

 Director for Research and Innovation at INPO – Instituto Nacional de Pesquisas Oceânicas (Brazilian National Institute for Ocean Research)